m91michel/mathias-rocks-v1/content/blog/2022-12-06-how-I-used-supabase.md

 tags: [supabase, n8n, "how-to"]
 ---

 If you're looking for a way to run background jobs, Supabase and n8n are two great options.
-[Supabase](https://supabase.com/) is a open source Firebase alternative, and n8n is a open source Node-based workflow automation tool.
-Together they are a powerfully combination for background tasks.
-In this post, I'll show you how I to used these two tools for my projects [einfachcrypto.de] and [illostration.com].
+[Supabase](https://supabase.com/) is an open source Firebase alternative, and n8n is an open source Node-based workflow automation tool.
+Together they are a powerful combination for background tasks.
+In this post, I'll show you how I use these two tools for my projects [einfachcrypto.de] and [illostration.com].

 ## Setup of Supabase and n8n
 If you have not worked with Supabase or n8n, here are some steps on how you can set these up.